28234Published on February 8, 2022

 GATCO Corruption Case: On 2 September 2007, the ACC filed the case against Khaleda Zia and 14 others on charges of causing loss of Tk.
 1.45 billion to the national exchequer by improperly awarding the contract of container handling at Chittagong port and Inland Container Depot at Dhaka to GATCO.
 Khaleda Zia challenged the case in the High Court Division by two petitions, which were rejected.
 The case now awaits charge framing.

 NIKO Corruption Case: On 9 December 2007 the ACC filed the Niko corruption case against Khaleda Zia and others in connection with the Niko corruption case.
-On 5 May 2008, the ACC submitted charge sheet against 11 people including Khaleda Zia.
+On 5 May 2008, the ACC submitted a charge sheet against 11 people including Khaleda Zia.
 Khaleda filed a petition with the Supreme Court challenging the legality of the case against her.
 On 18 June 2015, the High Court rejected the petition following which Khaleda filed a leave-to-appeal petition before the Appellate Division of the Supreme Court on 8 December 2015.
-On 24 November 2016, the Appellate Division dismissed the Khaleda Zia’s petition and directed the trial court to commence proceedings.
+On 24 November 2016, the Appellate Division dismissed Khaleda Zia’s petition and directed the trial court to commence proceedings.
 The charge framing hearing of the Niko corruption case is now awaited.